Package insert / prescribing information

-- Metolazone tablets, USP, 5 to 20 mg once daily.
+Metolazone tablets 5 to 20 mg once daily.

 Edema of renal disease:

-- Metolazone tablets, USP, 5 to 20 mg once daily.
+Metolazone tablets 5 to 20 mg once daily.

 Mild to moderate essential hypertension:

-New patients – MYKROX Tablets (Metolazone tablets, USP) (see MYKROX package circular).
-If considered desirable to switch patients currently on Upstate's Metolazone tablets, USP, to MYKROX, the dose should be determined by titration starting at one tablet (½ mg) once daily and increasing to two tablets (1 mg) once daily if needed.
+New patients –If considered desirable to switch patients currently on ZAROXOLYN and other formulations of Metolazone to MYKROX, the dose should be determined by titration starting at one tablet (0.5 mg) once daily and increasing to two tablets (1 mg) once daily if needed.